They Dance Alone (Cueca Solo): Live versions

-There are several live versions of this song, most notable from the Nelson Mandela 70th Birthday Tribute (1988), from an Amnesty International concert (1988) in Buenos Aires with Peter Gabriel and the Mothers of the Plaza de Mayo.
-On October 13, 1990, Sting played the song at Estadio Nacional in Santiago de Chile (with artists including Jackson Browne, Branford Marsalis, Luz Casal, Sinéad O'Connor, Peter Gabriel, Vinnie Colaiuta and New Kids on the Block).
+There are several live versions of this song, most notable from the Nelson Mandela 70th Birthday Tribute (1988), from an Amnesty International concert.
+Sting later performed the song with an extended introduction in Spanish during the Human Rights Now! concerts that took place from 2 September – 15 October 1988.
+On 13 October 1990, Sting played the song at Estadio Nacional in Santiago de Chile (with various artists including Peter Gabriel, Jackson Browne and Sinéad O'Connor).

 Cover versions

-Jose Feliciano and the Vienna Symphonic Orchestra Project (Instrumental Version) (1988) from the album Jose Feliciano and Vienna Symphony Orchestra, Richie Havens (1994) from the album Cuts to the Chase, Bob Belden Ensemble (Instrumental Version) (1989) from the album Straight to My Heart: The Music of Sting, Mark Hall from the album Acoustic Moods of Sting, the London Symphony Orchestra (1994) from the album Performs the Music of Sting, Lynn McDonald (2007) from the album It's High Time, Holly Near & Mercedes Sosa (English/Spanish Version) (1990) from the album Singer in the Storm, Mariano Yanani (2005) from the album Babies go Sting, Joan Baez (Spanish Version) (1989) from the album Diamonds & Rust in the Bullring, and Birgitte Grimstad (Danish version) (1996) from the album Ord over grind, 51 Beste 1966-1994.
+Mark Hall from the album Acoustic Moods of Sting, the London Symphony Orchestra (1994) from the album Performs the Music of Sting, Lynn McDonald (2007) from the album It's High Time, Holly Near & Mercedes Sosa (English/Spanish Version) (1990) from the album Singer in the Storm, Mariano Yanani (2005) from the album Babies go Sting, Joan Baez (Spanish Version) (1989) from the album Diamonds & Rust in the Bullring, and Birgitte Grimstad (Danish version) (1996) from the album Ord over grind, 51 Beste 1966–1994.